singhalanirudh18/Lazy-Lock/Documentation/README.md

 The microphone produces ac signal of various frequencies.
 That signal is in milivolts, hence it is amplified by an Op-amp.
 The amplified signal is then passed through a low pass filter which selectively amplifies the low frequency components of the signal.
 The output of low pass filter is then compared with a threshold value, pre-setted by a variable resistor.Hence, the comparaor gives high output whenever there is knock.
 This high value is recorded by raspberry pi which then analyses them to checkif the are in required pattern.
 #### 1.3.4 Problems
+1.The sensor reading was fluctuating eventhough it was grounded.
+#### 1.3.5 Solution to Problems
+1.The grouund of raspberry pi were was not connected with the power supply ground.
+When they were shorted, the sensor reading became constant.

 ### 1.4 Bluetooth